Edit Blog Post

 Taken from the coastal walking path.

 Yes, yes.
 I know what you're thinking, you've never heard of Budva right?
 Well, the truth is neither had I just a week ago!
 For the record I'm sure the guys are fabulous, but if you'll indulge me for a moment I'd like to comment briefly on the women.
 I arrived on New Year's Day in the middle of the heaving celebrations, with people flocking from all over the Balkans to ring in the new year in this picturesque Adriatic city.
 I stepped out for a stroll when the earth shook to it's very foundations.
 So then, what's the story morning glory?
 Oh that's it, suddenly it dawned on me that never before have I seen such beautiful women!
 Finally there's a city to rival St Petersburg, and the ladies promenade here like they've just stepped off the catwalks in Paris or Milan.
 My eyes started to widen in growing disbelief, and it was all I could do to avoid a serious case of whiplash.
 By definition an aesthete is overcome in the presence of exquisite beauty, and I soon felt the need to strive for an artistic endeavour to rival the immortals.
-Perhaps I can paint a new Sistine Chapel,
+Perhaps I could paint a new Sistine Chapel,

 Budva from the Citadel